nicholaspung/productivity-app/pm.md

 - calendar
   - loading elements when checking out a new month
   - calendar needs a button to be able to sort/filter by something
+  - toggle to show or hide
+    - mobile view show a mini version on small dots??
 - habit
   - add 'number of times finished in a row' functionality
     - can probably show on calendar for this, rather than on the habit itself